crstickel/chatflow/readme.md

-I know you're a Ruby shop and I think Rails would be much faster to develop this with, but I chose Python and FastAPI as it is the tooling that is freshest in my mind at time of writing; because of the superficial similarities between Ruby and Pythonm, I did not want to spend a ton of time relearning under a time-crunch.
+I know you're a Ruby shop and I think Rails would be much faster to develop this with, but I chose Python and FastAPI as it is the tooling that is freshest in my mind at time of writing; because of the superficial similarities between Ruby and Python, I did not want to spend a ton of time relearning under a time-crunch.

 This resulted in a *lot* more boilerplate (especially with the patterns I adopted) - and